 Our position on bribery and corruption is clear and detailed in our PG&S on the prevention of improper payments, which includes:

-- funds and facilities aren’t to be used for any illegal or improper purposes
+- funds and facilities are not to be used for any illegal or improper purposes

 - bribery, kickbacks or any payment to a person to commit an unlawful act, or to influence a person performing public duties, are prohibited, as is the diversion of assets for personal benefit